gomer-grondin/prudebug_wrapper/README.md

 		* necessary for timely access to output

 I've included the prudebug executable...
-	compiled on my BBB should work on yours (not necessary to recompile)
+*	compiled on my BBB should work on yours (not necessary to recompile)

 Invocation:
-	* is suggest a copy of wrapper.pl in your source directory
+*	 I suggest a copy of wrapper.pl in your source directory
 *	 chmod 755 ./wrapper.pl
 *	 ./wrapper.pl

 So far only two 'custom' commands ...
 *	'load' will look at your source code and